UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 Can I switch my natural gas provider if I rent my home?

-Yes, as long as the natural gas bill is in your name, you have the right to choose your provider.
-Renters in Georgia’s deregulated market have the same power to shop for the best rates as homeowners do.
+Yes, as long as the natural gas bill is legally in your name, you have the right to choose your provider.
+Renters in Georgia’s deregulated utility market have the exact same power to shop around for the best rates as homeowners do.

-Who do I call if I smell gas?
+Who do I call if I smell a natural gas leak in my home?

 About the Author